"I'm so sorry to trouble you—but tobacco is the one drug every doctor forbids his patients and prescribes for himself."

 - In Starcraft it's ubiquitous.
 Among the Terrans, at least.
 Not sure the Protoss even breathe, but they don't have mouths.

 - BioShock 1, being set in 1960.
 Although you rarely see another person smoking, there's plenty of boxes of Oxford Club and Nico Time lying around (that take away health but restore EVE).
+It's also notable that cigarettes are one of the biggest products for smugglers.

 - BioShock Infinite one-ups its predecessor by featuring a children's cigarette brand in Columbia.
 There are even some kids apparently taking smoke breaks scattered throughout the game.